coolq4s/server-lnx/zerotier/setup-zerotier.md

    *2xxxxxx7* is a user-id
 3. Find and copy 'network-id' in ZeroTier dashboard Example `network-id` : `88****************5`
-4. Join network node
+4. Join network node.
-   Type :
    ```
    zerotier-cli join `network-id`
    ```
-   Be sure you has join a network node, to checking join status you can type :
+   Be sure you has join a network node, to checking join status.
    ```
    zerotier-cli listnetworks
    ```